hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_details.md

 ### Possible rule match outcomes:

-When a new Patient resource is compared with all other resources of that type in the repository, there are four possible outcomes:
+When a new target resource is compared with all other resources of the same type in the repository, there are four possible outcomes:

 <!---
 All fields are copied from the Patient to the Golden Patient.
 -->

-* CASE 1: No MATCH and no POSSIBLE_MATCH outcomes -> a new Golden Patient resource is created and linked to that Patient as MATCH.
-  If the incoming resource has an EID, it is copied to the Golden Patient.
+* CASE 1: No MATCH and no POSSIBLE_MATCH outcomes -> a new Golden resource is created and linked to that target resource as MATCH.
+If the incoming resource has an EID, it is copied to the Golden resource.
 Otherwise a new UUID is generated and used as the internal EID.

-* CASE 2: All of the MATCH Patient resources are already linked to the same Golden Patient -> a new Link is created between the new Patient and that Golden Patient and is set to MATCH.
+* CASE 2: All of the MATCH target resources are already linked to the same Golden Resource -> a new Link is created between the new target resource and that Golden Resource and is set to MATCH.

-* CASE 3: The MATCH Patient resources link to more than one Golden Patient -> Mark all links as POSSIBLE_MATCH.
-All other Golden Patient resources are marked as POSSIBLE_DUPLICATE of this first Golden Patient.
+* CASE 3: The MATCH target resources link to more than one Golden resource -> Mark all links as POSSIBLE_MATCH.
+All other Golden resources are marked as POSSIBLE_DUPLICATE of this first Golden Resource.
 These duplicates are manually reviewed later and either merged or marked as NO_MATCH and the system will no longer consider them as a POSSIBLE_DUPLICATE going forward.
-POSSIBLE_DUPLICATE is the only link type that can have a Golden Patient as both the source and target of the link.
+POSSIBLE_DUPLICATE is the only link type that can have a Golden Resource as both the source and target of the link.

 * CASE 4: Only POSSIBLE_MATCH outcomes -> In this case, new POSSIBLE_MATCH links are created and await manual reassignment to either NO_MATCH or MATCH.